sophielabelle/dog-explorer/README.md

 - Demonstrate competency with React fundamentals
 - Further learning how to test React components
-- Demonstrate use of Context API as our strech tech
+- Learn and demonstrate correct use of Context API as our stretch tech
-- Create an app that allows a user to easily flow through every feature.
+- Create an app that allows a user to easily flow through every feature
 ***

 ### Wins + Challenges:

 **Win:**

- We were able to narrow down our use of prop drilling by using Context API.
+- We were able to pass necessary information between components with our use Context API and limit prop to where they were applicable.

-**Win:**
-  We were able to work as a team and mad equal controbutions as a team.
+- We worked as a team to make equal contributions, and worked through roadblocks in an effective way.

 **Challenge:**

 - End to end cypress testing
-- Implementing our custom modal for images
+- Implementing a custom modal for images
+- Understanding when/ where to implament Context Api in the project process